Aim of this page

 - If the order is subsequently changed, this will not affect the rehabilitation period.
 The buffer period starts from the last day of when the order given by the court has effect.
 A community order or youth rehabilitation order which has no specific end date has a default rehabilitation period of two years from the date of conviction.
 Changes made in 2012/13 mean that all future community orders have an end date.

 - These are only regarded as spent once they are paid in full.
-Unfortunately, there is no record kept on the Police National Computer that compensation orders are paid, and this is what Disclosure Scotland see when they process basic checks.
+Unfortunately, there is no record kept on the Police National Computer that compensation orders are paid, and this is what Disclosure & Barring Service (DBS) see when they process basic checks.
 As a result, it is important that you obtain proof of payment of the compensation order from the court and keep this document to prove it has been paid in full.
-This may be needed by Disclosure Scotland when processing a basic check before they would regard it as ‘spent’ and so not disclose it.
+This may be needed by the DBS when processing a basic check before they would regard it as ‘spent’ and so not disclose it.

 - Court costs are not regarded as fines, and do not have their own rehabilitation period.
 They are given alongside other “disposals”, which attract rehabilitation periods in their own right.